 The Medical Merry-Go-Round

 A little over two years ago I would have described myself as a happy, bubbly 20 year old who loved running, hockey and life.
 How I thought I knew myself slowly began to change after I injured my back (hyperextension lead to what I believe were stress fractures in my lower spinal disks).
 When the injury initially occurred, I wasn’t very concerned about it.
 I thought it was a minor, nothing to be concerned about.
 I continued to go to the gym, walk around and carry on my day as usual.
 As they days went on, my pain increased rather than diminished – pushing me to seek help from the university physio.
 He assured me I had broken nothing, and in a few short weeks would be on my way again.
 After weekly visits for about 3 months (and completing my exercises religiously), the pain was not receding.
 I began to question whether something more serious was going on – had I perhaps fractured my spine?
 The pain I was feeling was definitely in my spine itself, not the muscles around it, as the physio kept trying to convince me.
 Eventually, not seeing any results, I decided to visit my GP.
 I requested X-rays, which showed nothing except mild scoliosis.
-The GP said she also had “a funny back” and that trying to fix the lower vertebrae was a fine art, and pinpointing the pain was not often done.
+The GP said I also had “a funny back” and that trying to fix the lower vertebrae was a fine art, and pinpointing the pain was not often done.
 She said I may have to learn to just live with the pain, and suggested I visit an Osteopath.

 Visiting the osteo was the first relief I had in months.
 He gave me exercises to increase the range of motion in my spine (which had become very limited and stiff due to the pain), massaged the muscles around my lower back and manipulated the top of my spine (once again to help with motion).
 He treated me for a twisted pelvis, which he said was likely due to me having to change the way I walked and moved to protect myself from the pain.
 This osteo was unique in the fact that he began to explain the power of thought and emotion and the role it plays in pain – after months of weekly sessions, I began to feel like quite the expert in this field.
 However, little did I know that after constantly telling myself “I’m fine, nothing is wrong, my back is getting better” that I was overlooking the fact that my pain levels were not improving.
 The osteo showed me a YouTube video of a man in Australia who got bitten by a snake while out walking.
 After he had been treated, he was out walking in the bush again and felt agonising pain searing up his leg.
 The pain, similar to the snake bite, caused the man to scream.
 However, when looking down, the source of the pain was a mere stick.
 From this video, I could see the importance of the role the brain played in pain.
 My understanding of these concepts were that pain could be controlled through thought.
 If I thought positive thoughts about how I was getting better, then my brain would believe it and I would miraculously be healed.
 Although thinking positively is, I believe, important – I do not think that it should be the sole focus.
 In my experience, when I wasn’t getting the results I wanted even though I had almost brainwashed myself with the positivity mantra (that I constantly chanted to myself), I felt like a failure.
 Obviously the reason I wasn’t getting better is because I wasn’t thinking positively enough – perhaps I had too much self-doubt or wasn’t believing the words I was telling myself.
 This added into the emotional stress I was experiencing.
 My parents had serious concerns and had sat me down numerous times to try and get me to go to a specialist.
 My response: “No, I’m fine, nothing is wrong, my back is getting better”.